Cookie Consent

 A rule of thumb is that the more complex your contract management system is, the more you’ll need to invest in proper training.
 If you skip training and go straight to rollout, you’ll risk contract mismanagement and add to your team’s already full workload.

 Don’t be afraid to invest in CLM training, whether it’s something your CLM provider offers or an in-house effort.
-Training your employees to use a new tool helps you save time in the long run —because your team will make fewer mistakes.
+Training your employees to use a new tool will save you time in the long run—because your team will make fewer mistakes.

 Integrating contract management software with other business processes is critical.
 This includes functions like sales, procurement, finance, and human resources management (HR).